asutera/kaggle-connectomics/SOLUTION.md

 Filering (`model/PCA.py:_preprocess`): We apply a (handmade) low-pass filter and a high-pass filter on the data.

-Sample weighting (`model/PCA.py:_weights_fast`): For each sample, i.e. each time interval, we weight samples depending on the neuron activity at current and previous time steps.
+Sample weighting (`model/PCA.py:_weights_fast`): For each sample, i.e. each time interval, we weight samples depending on the global neuron activity at current and previous time steps, thereby filtering out very low activity and very high global activity periods.
 Parameters have been optimized on normal-1 and normal-4 datasets.

 Modelling Techniques and Training